New Designation Highlights Growing Importance of the Online Course in Today’s Academia.

 Once a state joins SARA, that state’s accredited degree-granting institutions that offer online education courses can seek state approval to participate in SARA.
 When approved, these institutions are then able to operate in other participating SARA states without seeking independent authorization from those states.

-While the move only applies to the state’s college and universities, it shows a growing trend of acceptance toward the benefits taking an online course in today’s academic world.
+While the move only applies to the state's colleges and universities, it shows a growing trend of acceptance toward the benefits of taking an online course in today’s academic world.
 It proves the point that online learning is here to stay, regardless of whether it’s in higher education or in K-12 learning.

 Nowhere else is this more evident than in a place like Virtual Learning Academy Charter School.
-As the premiere virtual school in New Hampshire, offering both part time and full time courses to middle school and high school students, VLACS has shown consistent increases in enrollment since its inception.
+As the premiere virtual school in New Hampshire, offering both part-time and full-time courses to middle school and high school students, VLACS has shown consistent increases in enrollment since its inception.
 While different than online learning in higher education, many of the benefits are the same.

-Contact us today to learn why an online education may be the right approach for you.
+Attend an open house to learn why an online education may be the right approach for you.